BSData/horus-heresy/README.md

 __What's this?__

-This is the data repo for the Horus Heresy.
+This is the data repo for the Horus Heresy + the [Panoptica Team's Fan-Made Expansion & Errata](https://hh-ageofdarkness.itch.io/).

+**Please note, this is a WIP.**

 BSData organisation created this project.
 It's a GitHub repository of datafiles.
 Maintained by community, in no way endorsed by BattleScribe or any other company/publisher.
 If you want